Pop Gates

 William Penn "Pop" Gates (August 30, 1917 – December 1, 1999) was an American professional basketball player.
-Considered one of the top players of his day, he was the first African American player signed to the National Basketball League, which through merger became today's National Basketball Association.
+Considered one of the top players of his day, he was among the first African American players signed to the National Basketball League, which through merger became today's National Basketball Association.

 Early life

-He was born in Decatur, Alabama and attended high school in New York City.
+Gates was born in Decatur, Alabama and attended high school in New York City.
 During high school studies he earned All-Conference honors in both 1937 and 1938 and made the All-City first team in 1938, as well as won three All-City titles with YMCA teams.
 Some later newspaper publications claimed that Gates graduated from Clark College (now Clark Atlanta University), but in fact his professional basketball career started right after graduating from Franklin High School.

 Basketball career

-Gates started his professional basketball career with the New York Renaissance, beginning in 1938-39.
-Seven months before Jackie Robinson made his debut for the Brooklyn Dodgers, Leo Ferris helped usher in a new era of racial integration for professional basketball when he signed Pop Gates, who made his debut for the Buffalo Bisons (later Tri-Cities Blackhawks) in October 1946.
-Despite the Buffalo Bisons moving from Buffalo, New York to Moline, Illinois (as a part of what was called the "Tri-Cities" area at the time) and seeing him facing some risks with moving to a place could be seen as more allowing for racial segregation problems at the time the move happened, Gates would still be one of eight players from that original Buffalo Bisons NBL team from 1946 to turn into the Tri-Cities Blackhawks by Christmas of 1946 and continue to this present day as the Atlanta Hawks that played for both teams from their inaugural NBL season of existence there.
+Gates started his professional basketball career with the famed New York Renaissance, beginning in 1938-39.
+Gates is one of the few athletes who went directly from a high school championship team (Benjamin Franklin, New York, 1938) to a world professional champion (New York Rens, 1939): in his first season with the Rens, the team won the 1939 World Professional Basketball Tournament in Chicago, the inaugural such event.
+Gates was the Rens' leading scorer in the championship game, won over the Oshkosh All Stars of the National Basketball League (NBL), a precursor to the NBA.
+Gates would play in all 10 of the editions of that tournament, both on all-African-American and racially integrated teams.
+He would twice be named to the World Professional Basketball Tournament First Team, including in 1943, when he led the Washington Bears, a team composed mostly of former Rens, to a second WPBT championship.

+Gates played for the Buffalo Bisons/Tri-Cities Blackhawks in 1946-47 in the NBL, and later served as player-coach for the Rens, relocated to Dayton, when the team was added to the NBL during the 1948-49 season, the league's final campaign before merging into the new NBA.
+After the NBA did not admit the Rens into the new league, Gates and his Rens teammate William "Dolly" King joined the Scranton Miners of the American Basketball League, winning the league championship in 1949-50.
+Gates subsequently played for and coached the Harlem Globetrotters.